The place to start your preparations for life after Brexit

 Bramwell has prepared in the same way for the October 31st Brexit deadline, increasing stock levels to mitigate the potential for disruption.

-Once again, their courier has doubled charges and Bramwell has temporarily suspended shipments from Germany.
+Once again, their courier doubled charges and Bramwell temporarily suspended shipments from Germany.

-Alastair added: “If higher courier charges become permanent in the event of a no-deal Brexit, we’ll look at doing bulk shipments to contain costs.”
+Alastair added: “If higher courier charges become permanent, we’ll look at doing bulk shipments to contain costs.”